LevInteractive/qa/README.md

 ## Getting Started

-This is a simple application which allows software engineers to specify Quality Assurance instruction along side actual code files.
+This is a simple CLI tool which allows software engineers to specify Quality Assurance instruction along side actual code files. `qa` will ultimately generate a well organized spreadsheet which non-technical testers can use to perform a high level test on the application.

 **Mission**